nasa/ziggy/doc/user-manual/running-pipeline.md

 If the failure was in the import of the contents of the pipeline-defining XML files, there's an alternative to using `ziggy cluster init`.
 Specifically, you can use other ziggy commands that import the XML files without performing initialization.

-If you look at the list of ziggy nicknames in the top screen shot, there are 3 that will be helpful here: `import-parameters`, `import-types`, and `import-pipelines`.
+If you look at the list of ziggy nicknames in the top screen shot, there are 3 that will be helpful here: `import-parameters`, `import-datastore-config`, and `import-pipelines`.
 These do what they say: import the parameter library, data type definition, and pipeline definition files, respectively.

 Important note: if you decide to manually import the XML files, **you must do so in the order shown above:** parameters, then data types, then the pipeline definitions.
 This is because some items can't import correctly unless other items that they depend upon have already been pulled in.